 - a.
 Students use effective research strategies to find resources that support their learning needs, personal interests and creative pursuits. - b.
 Students evaluate the accuracy, validity, bias, origin, and relevance of digital content. - c.
 Students curate information from digital resources using a variety of tools and methods to create collections of artifacts that demonstrate meaningful connections or conclusions. - d.
-Students build knowledge by exploring real-world issues and gain experience in applying their learning in authentic settings.
+Students build knowledge by actively exploring real-world issues and problems, developing ideas and theories and pursuing answers and solutions.